busterbenson/buster-wiki/content/projects/book/book-thankyou.md

 ### Bonus materials
 If you'd like some bonus materials to go along with your book, just forward your purchase receipt to `iboughtwhyareweyelling@gmail.com` to receive the following extra goodies:

-- **Disagreement Template w/ Examples.** A simple template for having productive disagreements with several real examples from my life.
+- **Disagreement Template w/ Examples.** A simple template for having productive disagreements with several real examples from the book and from life.
-- **Disagreement FAQ and Book Club.** I'll be hosting a series of chapter-specific book clubs in a private group, which you'll be invited to join!
+- **Disagreement FAQ and AMA** Common questions people have about productive disagreement.
+You'll be invited to submit a question about anything in the book that you'd like more information on.
-- **Ask Me Anything.** You'll be invited to submit a question that I will answer once the book comes out.
+- **Companion Reading Guide** A series of emails with additional insights that complement the 8 tips given in the book.